-+ In 1975, he received a bachelor’s degree in pharmacy.
++ In 1975, he received a bachelor’s degree in pharmacy from Alexandria University.

-+ In 1979, he received a scholarship for industrial pharmacy from the University of Alexandria.
++ In 1979, he received a scholarship for industrial pharmacy from Alexandria University.

 + In 1983, he received a bachelor’s degree in theology from the Clerical College in Alexandria.

-+ In 1985, he was granted a fellowship with the WHO by the British International Health Institute.
++ In 1985, he was granted a fellowship with the World Health Organization “WHO” by the British International Health Institute.

 + In 1999, he studied business administration in Singapore.

-+ On 31 March 2015, he received an Honorary Doctorate from Beni Suef University for supporting the social scale.
++ On March 31st, 2015, he received an Honorary Doctorate from Beni Suef University for supporting the Social Peace.

 + He gave several lectures at universities all around the world (USA, Sweden, Canada, etc.).